 Tbilisi is the capital of Georgia and the largest city in the country.
 It is situated in the southeastern part of the country directly on the banks of the River Kura (Mtkvari in Georgian).
-Tbilisi is an important economic, political, cultural, scientific, and spiritual center of the country.
-The word “tbili” is translated as “warm” and the city got this name due to the warm sources, which have been found on its territory.
-The city founder is Georgian King Vakhtang Gorgasali who in the V-th century chose this in all respects favorable location for the Tbilisi.
-After which the capital was moved from Mckheta to Tbilisi.
+Tbilisi is an important economic, political, cultural, scientific, and spiritual centre of the country.
+The word “Tbilisi” is translated as “warm” and the city got this name due to the warm sources, which have been found on its territory.
+The city founder is Georgian King Vakhtang Gorgasali.
+In the V century, he chose this in all respects favourable location for the Tbilisi.
+After which the capital was moved from Mtskheta to Tbilisi.
 There is an interesting legend narrating about the origin of Tbilisi, which can be found here.

-At this period of time Tbilisi is a vibrant bustling metropolis, where you will find everything: the old town with unique ancient sights, the modern center, beautiful parks, forests, hills, and lakes.
+At this period of time, Tbilisi is a vibrant bustling metropolis, where you will find everything: the old town with unique ancient sights, the modern centre, beautiful parks, forests, hills, and lakes.
 Tbilisi is divided into several administrative districts: Old Town, Sololaki, Avlabari, Mtatsminda, Chughureti, Faith, Ortachala, Isani, Elia, Chughureti.
 Didube, Nadzaladevi.

 The climate is subtropical, semi-dry.
 Summer is hot with an average temperature of +22 C, winter is cool with an average temperature of +2 C.